 Red is the colour of love, passion and… erotism.
 It is therefore not surprising that it was chosen for places dedicated to pleasure.

 And red stands out!
 What better colour to make the cabaret more attractive and visible, particularly from the Grands-Boulevards.
 The red windmill was and still is impossible to miss.

 To ensure that the windmill’s silhouette can be spotted from far away at night time, its creators had lights installed onto the façade.
 In fact, the Moulin Rouge was one of Paris’ first buildings to be electrified.

 The red windmill: a Parisian landmark

 The emblematic silhouette of the fake red-painted windmill has overlooked Boulevard de Clichy since the Belle Epoque.
 The trademark of Paris’ most celebrated cabaret was designed in 1889 by Adolphe Willette (1857-1926).
-In fact the present-day windmill and its sails are a 1925 replica as the cabaret burnt down in 1915 and was rebuilt from 1921.
+In fact, the present-day windmill and its sails are a 1925 replica as the cabaret burnt down in 1915 and was rebuilt in 1921.

 The cabaret: a success story